-reiterate that in the present case both defendants' written certifications28 do not comply with the statute and are therefore invalid ab initio.29 The balance of this opinion will address issues concerning the written certification process, which the Legislature or DCH are free to change if persuaded that a problem exists.
+written certification process, which the Legislature or the DCH are free to change if persuaded that a problem exists.

-V. HISTORY OF THE MMMA
+V. THE HISTORY OF THE MMMA

-The MMMA has a noble purpose, i.e., providing an avenue for improving the health or comfort of those afflicted with a serious or debilitating medical condition.30 One supposes that most citizens voting for the MMMA envisioned that those individuals suffering from such conditions would visit their regular doctors, obtain prescriptions for marijuana, and then have the
+The MMMA has a noble purpose, i.e., providing an avenue for improving the health or comfort of those afflicted with a serious or debilitating medical condition.30 One supposes that most citizens voting for the MMMA envisioned that those individuals suffering from such conditions would visit their regular doctors, obtain prescriptions for marijuana, and then have the prescription filled at a licensed pharmacy.
+Citizens would rightly expect such a process because the drug-delivery system in Michigan has always dispensed drugs in this manner.31